NaughtySora/naughty-loader/README.md

 - ts - use with caution \
 will cause errors when trying to load .ts file in js environment \
 but works with some npm libraries like nodemon.

-## Loader doesn't support top level awaits due to using require as module loader

 ## API